Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 * keep copies of your disk content to provide against media failure
 * keep different versions of your files to prevent against user mistakes

 You will have some system and strategies in place to do backup.
-You **want to know what, where, and when data is stored by QMapShack** to include this into your existing backup.
+You **want to know what, where, and when data is stored by QMapShack** to include this into your existing backup, and to know what to do in case of recovery.

 Basically, you have three distinct realms of storable work: